comeonsunny/sunny-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: M.S. student in CS Applying for Ph.D
+role: M.S. student in CS Applying for Ph.D.

 # Organizations/Affiliations to show in About widget
 organizations: